gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

 documentation focuses on **why** something was done.
-An extensive `README.md` acts as the "front-page" of a project and should contain its purpose and instructions for developers to set up their local environment for development. e.g building the project, running the test, prerequisites to install.
+An extensive `README.md` acts as the "front-page" of a project and should contain its purpose and instructions for developers to set up their local environment for development, e.g installing prerequisites, building the project, running the test.

-There are more kinds of documentation with different purposes:
+Additionally a variety of documents with different purposes exist:

 * Design Docs (showing alternative solutions, why was one approach chosen over the others?)